 A lack of institutional and individual capacity often undermines the long-term impact of otherwise technically sound programmes.
 To support efforts towards sound and impactful forest monitoring, the FAO has developed a national forest monitoring system (NFMS) assessment tool to help countries identify capacity gaps and weaknesses in order to address their real needs in a targeted manner.
 Available in:

 The tool aims to assist countries in carrying out a comprehensive capacity assessment of forest monitoring across three complementary themes – institutional arrangements, measurement and estimation, and reporting and verification.
 Available in:

-The objective of this course is to learn about the Enhanced Transparency Framework (EFT) under the Paris Agreement.
-It will be useful to those wishing to understand the importance of forest-related data collection, analysis, and dissemination in meeting the ETF requirements.
+The course will be useful to those wishing to understand the importance of forest-related data collection, analysis, and dissemination in meeting the ETF requirements.
+Available in:

 An integrated national forest monitoring system for sustainable forest management and conservation in Bangladesh.
 Supporting long-term planning, implementation, and monitoring of multi-objective forest-related activities.
 Available in:

 The Democratic Republic of the Congo establishes a national forest monitoring system to promote sustainable forest management.
 Improving proactive monitoring of deforestation and forest degradation with a robust national forest monitoring system.
 Available in:

 Strengthening national capacities to monitor natural, agricultural and biodiversity resources to support decision-making and increase the ambition and effectiveness of climate actions.
 Available in (version 2):

 Summary of achievements and activities of the CBIT-Forest project in numbers.